 Rounding Decimals Worksheets

-Use the decimals worksheets below to help students recognize ordinality in decimal numbers.
+Comparing and ordering decimals worksheets to help students recognize ordinality in decimal numbers.

 Try the following mental addition strategy for decimals.
 Begin by ignoring the decimals in the addition question.
 Add the numbers as if they were whole numbers.
 For example, 3.25 + 4.98 could be viewed as 325 + 498 = 823.
 Use an estimate to decide where to place the decimal.
 In the example, 3.25 + 4.98 is approximately 3 + 5 = 8, so the decimal in the sum must go between the 8 and the 2 (i.e. 8.23)

-Have you thought about using base ten blocks for decimal subtraction?
+Base ten blocks can be used for decimal subtraction.
 Just redefine the blocks, so the big block is a one, the flat is a tenth, the rod is a hundredth and the little cube is a thousandth.
 Model and subtract decimals using base ten blocks, so students can "see" how decimals really work.

 Adding and subtracting decimals is faily straightforward when all the decimals are lined up.
-Use these worksheets to ensure students understand where the decimal is placed when adding numbers.
+With the questions arranged horizontally, students are challenged to understand place value as it relates to decimals.
 A wonderful strategy for placing the decimal is to use estimation.
 For example if the question is 49.2 + 20.1, the answer without the decimal is 693.
 Estimate by rounding 49.2 to 50 and 20.1 to 20.
 50 + 20 = 70.
 The decimal in 693 must be placed between the 9 and the 3 as in 69.3 to make the number close to the estimate of 70.

 The above strategy will go a long way in students understanding operations with decimals, but it is also important that they have a strong foundation in place value and a proficiency with efficient strategies or algorithms to be completely successful with these questions.
 As with any math skill, it is not wise to present this to students until they have the necessary prerequisite skills and knowledge.